 I am an Assistant Professor in Philosophy at Yale-NUS College, Singapore.

 I have research interests ranging across ethics, moral psychology, feminist and social philosophy, and critical philosophy of race.
 My work revolves around issues of moral responsibility and structural injustice, and I have also written on topics such as academic precarity and racial fetish.
-I co-founded the Yale-NUS Gender Research Cluster, and I am a member of the APA Task Force on Diversity and Inclusion as well as the APA Task Force on a Good Practices Guide.
+I co-founded the Yale-NUS Gender Research Cluster, and I am currently Co-chair of the Yale-NUS College Diversity & Inclusion Committee.
+I am also a member of the APA Task Force on Diversity and Inclusion and the APA Task Force on a Good Practices Guide.

 From 2015 to 2016 I was a Visiting Junior Research Fellow at Newnham College, Cambridge.
 In 2015, I received my PhD in Philosophy from the University of Michigan in Ann Arbor.
 There, I was a founder of the Michigan chapter of the Minorities and Philosophy (MAP) network and the Mind and Moral Psychology (MMP) Working Group.
 I also helped found the Philosophy department outreach program, which co-sponsors the Michigan High School Ethics Bowl in partnership with A2ethics.org.
 From 2013 to 2015 I served as Vice-President and President of the Graduate Employees' Organization (GEO).
 I graduated from Washington and Lee University, class of 2009, with degrees in Philosophy and Physics.